-- ☐ If the water supply has not been used for some time, allow the water to flow for several minutes to flush the system. - ☐ Filters should be replaced at the beginning of each camping season or if they have come into contact with contaminated water. - When not in use, the water filter cartridge should be stored out of freezing temperatures.
+- ☐ If the water supply has not been used for some time, allow the water to flow for several minutes to flush the system. - ☐ Filters should be replaced at the beginning of each camping season or if they have come into contact with contaminated water. - ☐ When not in use, the water filter cartridge should be stored out of freezing temperatures.
 RV antifreeze will damage the water filter cartridge. - ☐ Filter canister is typically located in a compartment behind the utility center.

-To Replace Canister Filter Cartridge
+To Replace Canister Filter Cartridge:

-- 1. Turn off water supply using two valves located on the water lines on each side of the canister.
+- Turn off water supply using two valves located on the water lines on each side of the canister.
 Water pump should be OFF. - 2.
 Place drip pan below filter housing to catch any spillage. - 3.
 Press the red button on top of the filter housing to release pressure. - 4.
 Using a spanner wrench, rotate the filter housing.
-Unscrew the housing completely, dump water out and remove the filter (dispose of the old filter properly.
+Unscrew the housing completely, dump water out and remove the filter (dispose of the old filter properly. - 5.
+Clean the inside of the filter housing with mild detergent.
+Thoroughly rinse and wipe clean. - Remove the O-ring from the groove in the housing and wipe clean.
+Recoat with petroleum jelly. - 7.
+Replace the O-ring in the groove, making sure it is properly seated.